-East Walk and Spanish Onion Circuit is an 18km, grade 4 hike located in Lerderderg State Park, Victoria.
-The hike should take around 5-6 hours to complete.
+East Walk and Spanish Onion Circuit is an 18km, grade 4 hike in Lerderderg State Park, Victoria.
+This hike typically takes 5-6 hours to complete.

 Warning